 Outreach worker: Some students reluctant to re-enter classrooms

-Brian White, who has worked as an outreach worker in the district since 1998, echoed that the outreach workers are trying to “work our way back” from the pandemic.
+Brian Wright, who has worked as an outreach worker in the district since 1998, echoed that the outreach workers are trying to “work our way back” from the pandemic.

-“We still have families that are hesitant regarding the virus,” White said.
+“We still have families that are hesitant regarding the virus,” Wright said.
 “We have some that just fell into habits that made it more difficult to come back to school.”

 While outreach workers say the pandemic has challenged student attendance, the district’s rate of chronic absenteeism in 2020-21 was still double the state average for chronic absenteeism that year and double what other nearby districts, such as Monmouth-Roseville District 238 and Knoxville District 202 saw in 2021.